2021 Festival Team

 Manisay Oudomvilay (Programmer)

-The Japanese Film Festival in Australia (JFF) is presented by The Japan Foundation, Sydney.
-The JFF started in 1997 with three free film screenings by former Festival Director Masafumi Konomi, and is now one of the largest celebrations of Japanese films in the world.
+The Japanese Film Festival Australia (JFF) is presented by The Japan Foundation, Sydney.
+The JFF started in 1997 with three free film screenings and is now one of the largest celebrations of Japanese films in the world.

-Last year, the Festival celebrated its 22nd year with an audience of 27,240 Australia-wide.
-The Festival has enjoyed great success over the years, with the opportunity to showcase a vast variety of cinematic delights from 35mm film classics to newly released titles currently screening in Japan.
-JFF brings out special guests from Japan for Q&A evenings and film screenings, as well as programs events for audience to enjoy Japanese traditional and pop culture.
+In 2020, the Festival celebrated its 24th year with an audience of over 40,000 in-person and online Australia-wide.
+The Festival has enjoyed great success over the years, with the opportunity to showcase a vast variety of cinematic delights from 35mm film prints to newly released titles currently screening in Japan.
+JFF brings out special guests from Japan and Australia for Q&A evenings and film screenings, as well as programs events for audiences to enjoy Japanese traditional and pop culture.

 JFF Australia is part of JFF Asia-Pacific Platform initiated by The Japan Foundation Head Office based in Tokyo.
 This initiative aims to support and grow interest in Japanese films and cinema culture throughout the Asia-Pacific region, including Australia.

 The Japan Foundation, Sydney is the Australian arm of The Japan Foundation, a non-profit cultural organisation which was established by the Japanese government to promote cultural and intellectual exchange between Japan and other nations.
 We run a diverse range of programs and events, including exhibitions, talk events, grant programs and Japanese language courses.

 Located in Sydney’s Central Park, The Japan Foundation Gallery exhibits Japan-related works throughout the year, from traditional through to contemporary pieces.
 Our library collection holds over 17,000 Japan-related items and provides a quiet reading and learning space overlooking Chippendale Green.